 Anglers worldwide rely on outriggers to provide added steadiness, for instance when their standing kayak doesn't have the stability they expected.
 Others use them for offshore fishing or trolling with multiple lines.

-Center receiving bar is 40" wide
+The center receiving bar is 40" wide.

 For many paddlers -- especially new ones -- stabilizing floats provide peace of mind.
 They help ease paddlers' fears and boost their confidence, which means they're more likely to want to go kayaking again in the future.